 The main purpose of this travel insurance for Croatia visa is to protect you from unexpected expenses related to medical emergencies, accidents, or trip interruptions during your stay in Croatia.

-The travel insurance policy must provide coverage of at least €30,000 (around US $34,035) for emergency medical expenses.
+The travel insurance policy must provide coverage of at least €30,000 (around US $35,000) for emergency medical expenses.
 It should also include emergency medical evacuation, which ensures transportation to the nearest hospital or even back to your home country if necessary.
+The insurance must cover the entire duration of your stay in the Schengen Zone — from the day you enter Croatia until your departure.

 American Visitor Insurance offers trusted international travel insurance plans that meet all Croatia travel insurance requirements, providing the necessary proof of travel health insurance when applying for your Croatia visa.
 If you need assistance choosing or buying travel insurance for Croatia that satisfies visa requirements, call us anytime at (877)-340-7910.